SMT-Friendly Formalization of the Solidity Memory Model: Evaluation

-We ran all the tools on our set with a timeout of 60s and the results are shown in Table~\ref{tbl:results}.
+We ran the experiments on a machine with Intel Xeon E5-4627 v2 @ 3.30GHz CPU enforcing a 60s timeout and a memory limit of 64GB.
+Results are shown in Table~\ref{tbl:results}.
 As expected, \myth has the most consistent results on our test set.
 This is because \myth models contract semantics at the EVM level and does not need to model complex Solidity semantics.
 Nevertheless, the results also indicate that the performance penalty for this precision is significant (8 timeouts). \verisol, as the closest to our approach, still doesn't support many features and has a significant amount of false reports for features that it does support.
-Many of the false reports are due to their model of storage that is based on pointers, while ensuring storage consistency with the use of quantifiers. \smtchecker is still not a robust tool and doesn't support the majority of the Solidity features that our tests target.
+Many false reports are because their model of storage is based on pointers and tries to ensure storage consistency with the use of quantifiers. \smtchecker doesn't yet support the majority of the Solidity features that our tests target.

-\solcverify performs well on our test set, matching the precision of \myth at very low computational cost.
-The few false alarms we have are either due to Solidity features that we chose to not implement (e.g., proper treatment of \codeintext{mapping} assignments), or parts of the semantics that we only implemented partially (e.g., parts that require the limited use of quantifiers).
+Based on the results, \solcverify performs well on our test set, matching the precision of \myth at very low computational cost.
+The few false alarms we have are either due to Solidity features that we chose to not implement (e.g., proper treatment of \codeintext{mapping} assignments), or parts of the semantics that we only implemented partially (such as deep copy of arrays with reference types and recursively initializing memory objects).
+There are no technical difficulties in supporting them and they are planned in the future.